arangodb/velocypack/Jason.md

 allow for storage in a single byte.
 After that there are signed and unsigned integer types that can code in the type byte the number of bytes used (ranges 0x20-0x27 for signed and 0x28-0x2f for unsigned).

+## Null and boolean values

+These three values use a single byte to store the corresponding JSON values.

 ## Strings